City on Fire (Williams novel): Status of possible sequel

 Metropolitan and City on Fire were published by HarperCollins, a result of Williams attempting to move to a publisher that would pay and promote him better than Tor Books, his previous publisher.
 However, his editor was fired and the HarperPrism line cancelled soon after City on Fire was published.
 As a result, Williams would not be able to have a third volume in the series published without retrieving the rights for the first two and finding another publisher for them, along with the third book.
 Given the difficulty Williams had already encountered, he decided to pursue other projects with a more immediate payoff.

 The rights for the two books reverted to Williams in December 2010, although he did not learn this until April 2012.
-He has not yet begun work on a third volume, although he has expressed interest in doing so, and has tentatively titled the third volume Heaven in Flames.
-On March 12, 2022, Williams announced on his blog that he's currently writing the third book.
+On March 12, 2022, Williams announced on his blog that he's currently writing the third book, tentatively titled Heaven in Flames.